nuxeo/FunkLoad/README.txt

 * Advanced test runner with many command line options:

-  - color mode
+  - green/red color mode
-  - display the page fetched in real time in your browser
+  - display the fetched page in real time in your browser
   - debug mode

 * Turn a functional test into a load test, just by invoking the bench runner